 To beat the crowds and the heat, start your day trip early in the morning and you should be okay.

-Vaporetto Route to Murano and Burano
+How much does the Vaporetto from Venice to Murano and Burano cost?

-€7.50 each Vaporetto ride
+• €9.50 each Vaporetto ride

-€15 (round trip to Burano)
+• €19 (round trip to Burano)

-€22.50 (with stop in Murano)
+• €28.50 (with stop in Murano)

-OR €20 for a 1-day Venice Travel Card
+• OR €25 for a 1-day Venice Travel Card

-A roundtrip to Burano would costs €15.
-Adding a stop in Murano costs an additional €7.50.
+A roundtrip vaporetto ride from Venice to Burano costs €19.
+Adding a stop in Murano costs an additional €9.50.
 Therefore, if you wish to stop in Murano, it makes practical sense to purchase a Venice Travel Card (see below for details).

 Venice Travel Card

-Each Vaporetto ride costs €7.50 one way regardless of how far you’re traveling, if purchased as individual tickets.
+Each Vaporetto ride costs €9.50 one way regardless of how far you’re traveling, if purchased as individual tickets.
 Although Venice is very walkable, the cost of taking public transportation even just a few times can really add up.

 If you plan to use the Vaporetto more than twice per day, it’s worthwhile to purchase an ACTV Travel Card.
 Since the day trip to Murano and Burano requires 3 Vaporetto rides, it makes sense to purchase at least a 1-day Travel Card.

-These cards give you unlimited use of the Vaporetto, including the trip to Murano and Burano, for a given number of days:
+These cards give you unlimited use of the Vaporetto, including the trip to Murano and Burano, for a given number of days.

 Rolling Venice Card

 Children and young adults ages 6 through 29 can purchase tickets at a discounted rate with a Rolling Venice card, which gives you special discounts at various local businesses, museums, and other attractions.
-See the complete list here.
+See the complete list of discounts here.

 The Rolling Venice card is certainly worthwhile if you plan to purchase at least 3 days of public transportation in Venice.
 The card itself is €6 and you can tack on a 72 hour public transportation pass for just €22 more.

-• You can purchase ACTV Travel Cards and Rolling Venice cards online here.
+Purchase your passes | You can purchase ACTV Travel Cards and Rolling Venice cards online before your trip.

 If you’d prefer not to worry about the travel logistics of getting from Venice to Murano and Burano, you can also book a tour.
-Prices vary a bit by tour company but are about $22.50 per person for a half day trip.
+Prices vary a bit by tour company but are about €25 to €30 per person for a half-day trip.

 Going with a tour group is likely easier and simpler, plus you’ll have a dedicated guide to bring you around the islands providing local insights.
 That being said, you won’t have the freedom to spend as much time at each stop as you’d like.
 But it’s definitely a good option!

-What to Do in Murano
+Things to do in Murano

 While less visually stunning than Burano, Murano is certainly worth a stop!
 In this section, we’ll give you a few ideas on how to spend your time here.

-Shop for Murano Glass
+1. Shop for Murano Glass

 Vases, wine stoppers, ornaments, bowls, glasses, paperweights, figurines, bracelets, earrings – the shops along the canals of Murano offer a huge variety of beautiful glass products and you are sure to find something you like.